umputun/reproxy/README.md

 </div>

 Reproxy is a simple edge HTTP(s) server / reverse proxy supporting various providers (docker, static, file).
-One or more providers supply information about requested server, requested url, destination url and health check url.
+One or more providers supply information about the requested server, requested URL, destination URL, and health check URL.
-Distributed as a single binary or as a docker container.
+It is distributed as a single binary or as a docker container.

 - Automatic SSL termination with <a href="https://letsencrypt.org/" rel="nofollow noopener noreferrer" target="_blank">Let's Encrypt</a>
 - Support of user-provided SSL certificates
 - Simple but flexible proxy rules
-- Static, command line proxy rules provider
+- Static, command-line proxy rules provider
 - Dynamic, file-based proxy rules provider
 - Docker provider with an automatic discovery
 - Support of multiple (virtual) hosts
 - Optional traffic compression
 - User-defined limits and timeouts
 - Single binary distribution
 - Docker container distribution
 - Built-in static assets server
 - Management server with routes info and prometheus metrics

 ---